Web Design Typography Part 1: Font Families

 Making your Font Choice Flexible

-Font families help your website keep its look and feel even if the user’s browser does not support your preferred font type.
+Specifically, using font families over a single font will help your website keep its look and feel even if the user’s browser does not support your preferred font type.
 For example, “Helvetica Neue” can be the preferred font, followed by “Helvetica” as an alternative, and then “Arial” as a backup.
 If none of these fonts are available, the browser will default to a generic sans-serif font.

 Be Deliberate